bekencorp/armino/docs/bk7256/en/examples/video/camera/bk_video_transfer.rst

 		If you test the h264 image of the dvp camera: video_transfer -a test 12345678 dvp_h264 640X480 20.
 		(dvp needs to support h264 compressed data output, and the app supports h264 data)

-		If testing the image of the uvc camera: video_transfer -a test 12345678 uvc_jpg 640X480 20

-		If testing the h264 image of the uvc camera: video_transfer -a test 12345678 uvc_h264 640X480 20
-		(uvc needs to support h264 compressed data output, and the app supports h264 data output)

 	3. Connect the mobile phone wifi to the route of the test name, the password is: 12345678